foobar167/android/README.md

 You can review a list of online courses at
 [Class Central.
 Android Development](https://www.classcentral.com/subject/android-development)

-I choosed some Google courses:
+I selected some Google courses:
    01. [Android Basics: User Interface](https://www.udacity.com/course/android-basics-user-interface--ud834)<br/>
        The course may seem too simple.
 However, do not rush to move on to more advanced courses.
        Try to understand the basic concepts and vocabulary slang used in the development of Android (lessons 1, 2).